 For some states, abortion bans enacted before Roe v.
 Wade are currently unenforceable but still on the books, meaning they could be revived should the decision be overturned.

-According to the Center for Reproductive Rights, if a ban was never overturned or challenged in court, it’s possible state lawmakers could simply begin enforcing said law should Roe v.
+According to the Center for Reproductive Rights (CRR), if an existing state ban was never overturned or challenged in court, it’s possible state lawmakers could simply begin enforcing said law should Roe v.
 Wade be overturned.
 According to the Guttmacher Institute, nine states currently have such pre-Roe, unenforced laws: Alabama, Arizona, Arkansas, Michigan, Mississippi, North Carolina, Oklahoma, West Virginia, and Wisconsin.

 States likely to take action